smart-duck/veradco/README.md

 A regular expression that defines the endpoints that execute the plugin.
 "/validate/pods|/validate/others" is suitable for the 2 endpoints /validate/pods et /validate/others.
 In its code the plugin can restrict suitable endpoints.
 It can be designed for a particular endpoint: by example a plugin checking the validity of a container image can restrict its usage to the endpoint /validate/pods.

+### GrpcClientCertFile

+If you use mTLS between the plugin and Veradco.

+### GrpcClientKeyFile

+If you use mTLS between the plugin and Veradco.

+### GrpcServerCaCertFile

+If you use TLS between the plugin and Veradco.
+The plugin is the server.

+### GrpcAutoAccept

+If set to true, response to the API server is immediate and allowed.
+The plugin is then executed asynchronously.

+### GrpcUnallowOnFailure

+If the plugin is unreachable and the parameter set to true, the request is unallowed.

 ## How to develop a plugin

 Developing a plugin is quiet simple.
 The most direct path is to take inspiration from the examples provided.

 A plugin is generally made of a single file called plug.go.
 For external plugins (passed as a base 64 block), it is obviously mandatory that it is made of a single file.

+If it is a GRPC plugin, you need a small main function that uses the provided grpc package.

 ### Build the plugin

-Build the plugin is useful only to check that the plugin builds.
+If it is a Golang plugin, build it is useful only to check that the plugin builds.
 It is up to Veradco init container to build the plugins.

 To check that your plugin builds, you can proceed as follow:
 ```sh